UrNas/datamodel-v1.1-feedback/README.md

 TBD

-## What do I need to know apart from the datamodel changes?
+## Migrations and introspection with the Prisma CLI

+### `prisma deploy`

 The command `prisma deploy` got enhanced.
-From now on, there will be two modes that allow developers to choose whether the Prisma migration system should migrate your database or not:
+From now on, there will be two modes that allow developers to choose whether the Prisma migration system should migrate their database:

 - `prisma deploy`: This command reads your datamodel and migrates the underlying database to match it.
 - `prisma deploy --no-migrate`: This command does *not* migrate the underlying database.
-Instead it expects the database schema to be in the right state.
-If the datamodel and database schema do not align, you will likely see runtime errors when using the Prisma API.
+Instead, it expects the database schema to be in the right state already (which means you need to manually migrate the database _before_ running `prisma deploy --no-migrate`)!
+If the datamodel and database schema do not align, `prisma deploy` will throw an error.

+### `prisma introspect`

 The command `prisma introspect` has been adapted to output the new datamodel format.
 Make sure to use the `--prototype` flag when you use it: `prisma introspect --prototype`.
 The command has been improved so that it will pay respect to existing Datamodel files.
 This way you can use this command to translate your database schema into a datamodel while the introspection will preserve the ordering of types and fields of your existing datamodel file :pray: